+English 203

+Comm 127 (OU)

+English 220 (OU)

+English 273 (OU)

-English 203 Philosophy 203 English 220 English 215 Computer Science 107
+Computer Science 107

 Anthropology 101 or Sociology 101 or Psychology 101

+English 275 (OU)

-English 225 Free Elective Free Elective English 255
+Free Elective

+Major Elective (OU)

+English 250 (OU)

+Year Three- semester 1 (Level 5):

-English 230 English 315 Free Elective Free Elective English Elective
+English 230 (OU) English 274 (OU) Philosophy 203 Free Elective Major Elective (OU) Year Three- semester 2 (Level 5):

-English 240 English 325 English 355 English Elective English Elective
+Hum 246 (OU) English 325 (OU) English 350 (OU) Major Elective (OU) Major Elective (OU) Year Four- semester 1 (Level 6):

-Dissertation English 300 English 400 English Elective English Elective
+Senior Thesis I (OU) English 300 (OU) English 380 (OU) Free Elective Major Elective (OU)

-Dissertation English 259 English 340 Internship/Practicum English Elective

-BACHELOR OF ARTS IN INTERNATIONAL RELATIONS

-ACT's renowned BA in IR features career-track training in international diplomacy, with optional four-course specializations for degree candidates (in Diplomacy, Sustainability, and, in collaboration with the Division of Business, International Business) and an internationally oriented pre-law option for American students.
+BACHELOR OF ARTS IN INTERNATIONAL RELATIONS ACT's renowned BA in IR features career-track training in international diplomacy, with optional four-course specializations for degree candidates (in Diplomacy, Sustainability, and, in collaboration with the Division of Business, International Business) and an internationally oriented pre-law option for American students.
 The program of studies is particularly strong in American and EU politics, international law and organizations, gender, globalization, and contemporary Balkan and Aegean affairs.
 Students majoring in IR have ample opportunities to interact directly with senior practitioners in public affairs under the auspices of the Michael and Kitty Dukakis Center for Public and Humanitarian Service and the Lucy Center for Balkan Studies.
 Our graduates have had outstanding success in post-graduate study, gaining admission to the most prestigious European and American universities, and experiencing success at the highest levels of professional life.
 The mission of the BA in IR is to provide a dynamic contemporary student-centered civic education; train youth for leadership roles in regional and international affairs; and contribute meaningfully through academic instruction, applied research, and professional outreach.

-In order to receive the BA degree, the student must have fulfilled all the GER and major requirements and have completer at least 121 credit hours with an overall G.P.A. of 2.0 or better.
+Degree Requirements In order to receive the BA degree, the student must have fulfilled all the GER and major requirements and have completed at least 121 US credit hours with an overall G.PA of 2.0 or better.
+All IR students take a two-semester sequence Senior Thesis I and II course.
 According to NEASC Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
-As a consequence, all candidates for an ACT degree must have been in residence at the College during the last two semesters of full-time instruction, assuming availability and equivalency of transferable courses.

-a.
-International Relations Requirements

-IR Courses

-Politics 201 International Relations Politics 231 International Law

-• European Studies 211 The Politics of the European Union

-History 245 Foreign Policy of the USA (formerly History 342) Politics 249 The Politics of International Economic Relations

-Politics 349 Globalization

-• European Studies 321 Citizenship and Democracy in the European Union (Citizenship Pro-seminar)

-Courses with Complementary Methodology and Content

-• Humanities 210 Religions of the World

-Social Science 210 Introduction to Global Studies and Human Geographies (formerly History 210)\

-History 201 Women in Modern Times

-English 255 Advanced Writing & Professional Communication

-Anthropology 249 Understanding Cross-Cultural Relations: The Anthropology of Development

-Senior Thesis (two linked courses with a significant research component, to be taken in sequence during the senior year)

-Politics 350 Senior Thesis I Politics 351 Senior Thesis II

-IR Electives

-- 3 IR Electives at the 200-level - 6 IR Electives at the 300-level b.
-Other Degree Requirements

-Statistics 205 Statistics I

-• Economics 102 Introductory Microeconomics

-• One Free Elective
+As a consequence, all candidates for an ACT degree must have been in residence at the College during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses.
+Open University degree structure: The program in International Relations is currently validated by Open University.
+Under this scheme, Open University validates 24 out of the 40 courses required for a Bachelor's degree.
+Students must necessarily take the fourth year courses at ACT.
+Successful students will receive a Bachelor's degree from Open University in addition to the ACT degree for a single course of studies by meeting the following common set of requirements (in addition to meeting General Education Requirements)-courses highlighted in bold are validated by Open University (OU).
+Major Requirements a.
+IR requirements Politics 201 International Relations (OU) Politics 231 International Law (OU) Politics 232 International Organizations and Institutions (OU) Politics 249 Politics of International Economic Relations (OU) Politics 301 War, Genocide, and Peace in the Modern World (OU) Politics 350-351 Senior Thesis (2 course sequence)--OU European Studies 210 Foundations of European Integration (OU) History 201 Women in Modern Times (OU) History 221 Global Modernities: World History Since 1900 (OU) History 245 Foreign Policy of the USA (OU) Social Science 210 Introduction to Global Studies and Human Geographies (OU) Politics 349 Contemporary Globalization (OU) Economics 101 Introductory Macroeconomics (OU) Economics 102 Introductory Microeconomics (OU) English 250 Advanced Writing and Professional Communication (OU)